 - e.
-For a JD student, the option to take a course on a "credit/no credit" basis is limited to one course per term, except in a student's final term.
-JD students may elect to take up to nine units on a "credit/no credit" basis to fulfill JD degree requirements.
-Excluded from these limitations are units earned in clinical and externship programs and any other courses only offered on a "credit/no credit" basis (see paragraph h. below).
-Also excluded from these limitations are units transferred from another law school. - f.
-Because "credit/no credit" grades are not included in GPA calculations, taking courses on a "credit/no credit" basis may make JD students ineligible for Dean's List.
-(See the section on Dean's List in the Administrative Rules & Procedures section of this Handbook.) - g.
-After grades are posted, students who elected to take a course "credit/no credit" may find out the letter grade awarded by the instructor by asking the Registrar. - The following courses are always graded on a "credit/no credit" basis.
-Letter grades are not an option, and the units do not count towards the maximum number of "credit/no credit" election
+For a JD student, the option to take a course on a credit/no credit grade basis is limited to one course per term, except in a student's final term.
+JD students may elect to take up to nine units on a credit/no credit grade basis to fulfill JD degree requirements.
+Excluded from these limitations are units earned in clinical and externship programs and any other courses only offered on a credit/no credit grade basis (see paragraph h. below).
+Also excluded from these limitations are units transferred from another law school.

+- f.
+Because credit/no credit grades are not included in students' GPA calculations, taking courses on a credit/no credit grade basis may make JD students ineligible for Dean's List.
+(See the section on Dean's List in the Administrative Rules & Procedures section of this Handbook.)

+- g.
+After grades are posted, students who elected to take a course on the credit/no credit grade basis may find out the letter grade awarded by the instructor by asking the Registrar.

+- h.
+The following courses are always graded on a credit/no credit basis.
+Since receiving letter-grades is not an option, the units do not count toward students' maximum number of credit/no credit grade election units.

 LLM 395 Curricular Practical Training (LLM)

 LLM 307 DOJ Internship

 LAW 862C Environmental Law Journal Assoc.

+Editor

+LAW 862D Environmental Law Journal Edit.

+Board

+LAW 862A Environmental Law Journal Writer I

+LAW 862B Environmental Law Journal Writer I

+- LAW 896A Externship: Civil Field Placement

+- LAW 896R Externship: Consumer Rights

+- LAW 896F Externship: Criminal Litigation

+- LAW 896C Externship: Judicial

+- LLM 309 IRS Internship

+- LAW 861C Law Review Associate Editor

+- LAW 861D Law Review Board

+- LAW 861A Law Review Writer